Print Friendly

 KEMCHI’Grammar

-The following shows the common use of some auxiliary verb-construction.
-(In English auxiliary verbs are usually followed by the infinitive, like in I want to cry).
-In K’iche’ a second full verb is often used.
+The following shows the common use of some auxiliary verb-construction (in English auxiliary verbs are usually followed by the infinitive, like in I want to cry).
+In K’iche’ a second full verb is often used after the auxiliary.

 Kinkowinik kimb’ek.